nuxt/content/playground/content/api/content.md

 - **Ordering**

-Docus use special notation to order content.
+**@nuxt/content** use special notation to order content.
 Adding `X.` as prefix to file/directory name will define content's order.

 ```any
 1.hello.md